jamesy012/OpenPlanet-BestCheckpoints/README.md

 lots of options in the settings.

-Includes a theoretical best and estimaged time
+Includes a theoretical best and estimated time

 By default it only updates your best times when you finish a run With an option in the settings to save on half completed runs